Megan reflects on her own personal experiences and the difficulties that LGBTQ people with dementia face.

 This creates an environment in which, for LGBTQ people to speak freely about themselves, they need to constantly and repeatedly ‘come out.’

-Co-ordinating our dementia project (this link will take you away from our website) it is a privilege to work with my community and hear their stories.
+Co-ordinating our dementia project it is a privilege to work with my community and hear their stories.
 Some of their experiences are painful to learn of.
 Whilst I have experienced discrimination I have never experienced criminalisation in the way many members of my community have in their lifetimes.
 I cannot imagine how it feels to navigate everyday choices of ‘coming out’ if you can remember a time when doing so might result in imprisonment.

 At first glance it doesn’t seem like the biggest deal, to not be out all of the time, in all of the places.
 Why do we need to know these things about each other anyway?
 Isn’t it private?
 But when you consider how these interactions playout in a GP’s office or care home you can see how quickly it can lead to someone’s needs being misunderstood or neglected.
 Simply asking ‘do you have a husband?’ can be enough to create a chasm of space between you and a woman who does not want to explain to you that she is caring for her partner who is also a woman.